sulu/sulu-docs/reference/content-types/snippet.rst

     * - snippetType
       - string
       - The type of snippet to assign.
-    * - fallback
+    * - default
-      - boolean
+      - boolean - false
       - If this parameter is true and enabled in config the content-type will load the default snippets which can be specified by the content-manager in the webspace settings.